Offer your employees next day counselling sessions with Spill

 Counselling in the workplace gives your employees space to safely discuss and acknowledge their emotions, thoughts, and behaviours.
 With this comes a level of self-awareness of their triggers, biases, and patterns, improving their emotional resilience and social sensitivity.

-Work is the most common cause of stress, with work-related stress affecting 79% of people.
+Work is the most common cause of stress, affecting 79% of people.
 And a stressed employee is not a happy or productive one.
-Workplace counselling can help members of your team find strategies to manage and reduce their stress levels.
+Workplace counselling can help your team find strategies to effectively manage and reduce their stress levels.

 Mental health directly impacts an individual’s ability at work: focus, engagement, productivity, and motivation are all affected when someone is dealing with a work-related or personal issue.
 Workplace counselling offers a way to not only unburden heavy emotions, but to develop coping mechanisms, resilience, and confidence — all things that will help improve performance at work.